linuxkay/yogurt/README.md

 Need to stop domain updates for yamatsu.

-Neet to update address info.
+Neet to update address info in yamatsu site.

 ## Licence